 This change may seriously impact the SERP position of many major retailers running their stores on Salesforce Commerce Cloud—as well as those using other breeds of eCommerce platforms.
-But the change could also be seen as a potential blessing in disguise, a much needed prod for operators to go the extra mile and look beyond the standard optimization tactics including image optimization, lazy loading, CDN, tag managers, or implementing AMP.
+But the change could also be seen as a potential blessing in disguise, a much-needed prod for operators to go the extra mile and look beyond the standard optimization tactics, including image optimization, lazy loading, CDN, tag managers, or implementing AMP.

-In this post, we’ll take a look at the possible ways to get Salesforce Commerce Cloud (SFCC for short) up to speed and run a fast, highly performant website that ranks high in Google’s search results.
+In this post, we’ll look at the possible ways to get Salesforce Commerce Cloud (SFCC for short) up to speed and run a fast, highly performant website that ranks high in Google’s search results.
 Or how, instead of spending the precious dollars trying to shave a single second off the load times, you can deliver an instant-loading website with half the effort.

 Google’s upcoming ranking update is not just a giant’s whim to shake the eCommerce landscape.
-It perfectly aligns with the current trends in eCommerce, and rightly gives more credit to highly performant, speedy websites.
-Stores aren’t only competing on price and quality of service, but increasingly more on the overall experience.
+It perfectly aligns with the current trends in eCommerce and rightly gives more credit to highly performant, speedy websites.
+Stores aren’t only competing on price and quality of service but increasingly more on the overall experience.

 It’s no secret that Salesforce Commerce Cloud, just like many other eCommerce platforms out there, was designed in a way that mainly focuses on core business functionalities: displaying product information along with pricing and giving operators a functional backend to manage their stock.
 Website speed optimization is left to the platforms' customers, system integrators, designers and developers.